ryanguill/ryanguill.github.io/_posts/2023-08-25-postgres-explain.markdown

 The first thing to know is that you almost always want to use `EXPLAIN ANALYZE`, but its important to understand that the `ANALYZE` keyword will cause PG to actually execute your query so it can give you an execution time.
 This has two consequences:

-If you use `EXPLAIN ANALYZE` on DML statements (that is `INSERT`, `UPDATE,`, `DELETE` statements, calling functions which do these things, etc), it will actually _run_ those statements.
+If you use `EXPLAIN ANALYZE` on DML statements (that is `INSERT`, `UPDATE`, `DELETE`, statements, calling functions which do these things, etc), it will actually _run_ those statements.
 So you want to make sure you are in a transaction that you can roll back.

 And even though `EXPLAIN ANALYZE` runs the statement, it throws away the actual results.